Web Shells: How Attackers Use Them and How to Detect Them

-Threat groups deployed web shells in 35% of incidents during Q4 2024.
-That’s more than triple the rate of the previous quarter.
-Once it’s on a compromised web server, a web shell gives attackers long-term persistence, the ability to move laterally, and direct access to sensitive data.
+Exploits targeting internet-facing web applications were the leading initial access vector for the sixth consecutive year in 2025, according to Mandiant’s M-Trends 2026 report.
+Web shells are central to how those exploits are sustained — threat groups deployed them in 35% of incidents in Q4 2024, more than triple the rate of the previous quarter.
+Once planted on a compromised web server, a web shell gives attackers long-term persistence, the ability to move laterally, and direct access to sensitive data — all without triggering the alerts that conventional malware would generate.

 Why web shells matter